J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 end
 ```

-Whether you prefer the style of the behaviour approach or the protocol approach is a matter of personal taste.
-However, if our `PriceFinder` module is going to be shipped as part of a library, the protocol approach would allow users of the library to implement the `PriceFinder` protocol for their own structs.[^3]
+If our `PriceFinder` module is going to be shipped as part of a library, the protocol approach would allow users of the library to implement the `PriceFinder` protocol for their own structs.
+So long as there exists a `defimpl` of the `PriceFinder` protocol for the type (or struct) being passed, calling `PriceFinder.product_price` will find the appropriate implementation and invoke it.

 ## Conclusion